Studio Ghibli Clock Tokyo NTV – Designed By Hayao Miyazaki

 There are lots of intricacies and moving parts on the giant time-piece including workers, wings and moving clock parts.
 The whole moving sculpture has kind of a rusty finish and gently merges into the metallic background.

 The clock sculpture is said to comprise over 30 moving parts and characters and weigh over 25 tonnes.
-A little bit of steampunk and Studio Ghibli in Tokyo’s Ginza neighbourhood, make sure to make ‘time’ to see this colossal and cool clock!
+A little bit of steampunk and Studio Ghibli near Tokyo’s Ginza neighbourhood, make sure to make ‘time’ to see this colossal and cool clock!

 You might like – Guide to Japan’s Donguri Republic & GBL stores, Studio Ghibli’s official shops and clothing range >